itmo-infocom/UNIX-Linux-online-course/texts/week09/040_calculator.md

 $ ls
 calc  Makefile  README.md
 ```
-This means - we can mark some stages of our development with tags.
-And then, using the "checkout" operation, we can switch between them at any time.
-OK - let's look at our calculator:
+This means -- we can mark some stages of our development with tags.
+And then, using the `checkout` operation, we can switch between them at any time.
+OK -- let's look at our calculator:
 ```
 $ cat calc
 #!/bin/sh

 expr $*
 ```
-Wow - looks pretty simple!
-We simply call the expr program with the arguments passed to our script.
+Wow -- looks pretty simple!
+We jus call the `expr` program with the arguments passed to our script.
 And as we can see, `expr` is just an expression evaluator:
 ```
 man expr
 ```
-And this is the usual way of UNIX development - not reinvent the wheel, but just take parts of them and glue them with a Shell.
+And this is the usual way of UNIX development -- not reinvent the wheel, but just take parts of them and glue them with a Shell.
 OK -- let's try to test:
 ```
 $ ./calc 1 + 2
 3